jimklimov/kiwi/doc/source/working_with_kiwi/xml_description.rst

    </image>

-The `description` section
+The `description` Element
 -------------------------

-The first element inside the `image` element is by convention the `description` element, which contains some high level information about your image:
+The `description` element, contains some high level information about your
+image:

 .. code-block:: xml